devjwsong/transformer-translator-pytorch/README.md

    ```

    - `--mode`: You have to specify the mode among two options, 'train' or 'inference'.
    - `--ckpt_name`: This specify the checkpoint file name.
 This would be the name of trained checkpoint and you can continue your training with this model in the case of resuming training.
 If you want to conduct training first, this parameter should be omitted.
-When testing, this would be the name of the checkpoint you want to test.
+When testing, this would be the name of the checkpoint you want to test. (default: `None`)

    <br/>